jrobichaud/unity-haven/README.md

 #### External Tools 3

 Some text editors are much more complicated to configure.
-This tool allows you to specify the exact line the terminal must call to start the text editor.
+This tool allows you to specify the exact terminal command to execute the desired text editor.

 ![](screenshots/Core/external_tools_3.png)